-Most Israelis observe the day by standing at attention for two minutes at 8:00pm Israeli time.
-For those 120 seconds, life in Israel slows to a halt as Israelis stand still and quiet, remembering and honoring their fallen soldiers.
+Most Israelis observe the day by standing at attention for two minutes at 8:00 p.m.
+Israeli time.
+For those 120 seconds, life in Israel comes to a halt as Israelis stand quietly remembering and honoring their fallen soldiers.

 2. Say a prayer for Israel.

-Israeli activist Anat Hoffman wrote this poem, "A Prayer for Israel," which is perfect for Yom HaZikaron.
-Recite it with your family, with your Jewish community, or even just by yourself.
+Israeli activist and poet Anat Hoffman wrote "A Prayer for Israel," which is perfect for Yom HaZikaron.
+Recite it with your family, your Jewish community, or even just by yourself.
 It's the remembering that matters.

 Many local Jewish communities host ceremonies on or around Yom HaZikaron as a means of gathering together in mourning and remembrance.
 At these ceremonies, the names of the dead are often read aloud.

-On Yom HaZikaron, many Israelis will wear a special yizkor sticker to show their respect for Israel’s dead.
-Download and print your own sticker, or share the image on social media to encourage others to remember fallen soldiers and terror victims, too.
+On Yom HaZikaron, many Israelis wear a special yizkor sticker to show their respect for Israel’s dead.
+Download and print your own sticker, or share the image on social media to encourage others to remember fallen soldiers and terror victims.

 5. Make a donation.

 Whether you donate to your synagogue or to your favorite Jewish organization, making a donation in the name of all those who have died in Israel is a tangible way to observe Yom HaZikaron and strengthen the Jewish people.
-We invite you to join us in our movement-wide effort to support the Reform Movement in Israel through a generous donation.
+We invite you to support the Reform Movement in Israel through a generous donation.

 How will you observe Yom HaZikaron?